HenningTimm/rust-tab-hash/README.md

 ### Version 0.3.0 [2020-02-12]

-Made all classes serializable and deserializable.
+Made all structs serializable and deserializable.